-✓ Slope Movement At PH077-1: The Creek has eroded the toe of the south embankment, and a slide scarp has developed parallel to the highway and is as close as 8 m from the pavement.
-Additional fresh sloughing in same areas was observed in 2021.
-At the east end, the 15 m wide shallow sideslope slide has moved downslope and created a 0.4 m high scarp (at 3.6 m from the guardrail) and a 0.6 m high toe push.
-At PH077-2: A landslide has developed through the south embankment and has deformed the culvert.
+At PH077-2, cracks and a noticeable dip exist across a 40 m length of the highway overtop the SWSP culvert, with another dip existing further east.
+Same condition in 2022. ✓ Slope Movement At PH077-1: The Creek has eroded the toe of the south embankment, and a slide scarp has developed parallel to the highway and is as close as 8 m from the pavement, additional sloughing was observed in 2022 along the creek bank.
+At the east end, there is an overgrown 15 m wide shallow side slope slide with a 0.4 m high scarp, 0.6 m high toe push and is 3.6 m from the guardrail.
+To the west of this shallow slide a new 35 m wide slope slide developed and the backscarp is 6.2 m away from the guardrail. ۲ At PH077-2: A landslide has developed through the south embankment and has deformed the culvert.
 There is a 0.4 m high scarp located 4.6 m from the white shoulder line.
-North of the highway, a 1.5 m wide graben crack with a 0.2 m drop has developed above the erosion near the culvert inlet, and which has developed into a slide that has retrogressed back to near the highway. • ▼ Erosion At PH077-1, active erosion caused by the creek is occurring at the toe of the slope along the creek's edge.
-However, the river level was lower than normal at the time of the visit due to much drier weather in 2021.
-At PH077-2, the TRM south of the highway along the east runoff ditch where previously erosion was observed had been repaired with rip rap lining this ditch as well as placing riprap on the downstream end of the gabions. \S □ Seepage ■ Bridge/Culvert Distress The ends of the 1.8 m diameter SWSP (BF75380) at PH077-2 did not appear to be visibly damaged at the time of our inspection, however the 2015 bridge inspection noted that there were distortions and cracks/separations within the culvert (along with low ratings). □ Other Instrumentation: None
+North of the highway, a 1.5 m wide graben crack with a 0.2 m drop has developed above the erosion near the culvert inlet, and which has developed into a slide that previously retrogressed back towards the highway.
+The riverbank is also locally slumping upstream and downstream of the culvert outlet At PH077-1, active erosion caused by the creek is occurring at the toe of the slope along the creek's edge. ✓ Erosion At PH077-2, the TRM south of the highway along the east runoff ditch where previously erosion was observed had been repaired with rip rap lining this ditch as well as placing riprap on the downstream end of the gabions; however, some of this riprap at the base was washed away by the creek. □ Seepage Bridge/Culvert Distress The upstream end of the 1.8 m diameter SWSP (BF75380) at PH077-2 was about 0.5 m buried with silt and debris at the drift catcher and the outlet did not appear to be visibly damaged at the time of our inspection but was somewhat buried in silt.
+The 2022 bridge inspection noted that there were distortions and cracks/separations within the culvert (along with low ratings) and that drift and silt should be removed from pipe and drift catcher. ٢ C Other